 Don’t just do what you’ve always done

-For example, in 2016 Domino’s Pizza were in decline, so initially planned to do what they always had to drive sales… more TV ads.
+For example, in 2016 Domino’s Pizza was in decline, so initially planned to do what they always had to drive sales… more TV ads.
 However, by looking across the whole experience journey, they were able to identify that the issues were the pizza (so they improved the recipe) and the act of ordering the pizza, so they developed “push for pizza” where people were able to order from their phone via the Domino’s app with one push of a button.
-Domino’s now have more than $2billion of sales from online each year, showing that focusing on the experience, rather than ‘doing what you’ve always done’ really works.
+Domino’s now has more than $2billion of sales from online each year, showing that focusing on the experience, rather than ‘doing what you’ve always done’ really works.